haddaddina/CSP-Final-1/README.md

 # CSP - FINAL - Proposal
-A simulation of
+A simulation of rendered drawings forming in an algorithmic pattern across a canvas around certain anchor points.

 ## Summary

-The main goal of this project, is to create a canvas with a self drawing...
+The main goal of this project, is to create a canvas with a self drawing shapes around certain points of anchor.

 ## Component Parts